dianakim2610/arduino-weather-station/README.md

     -Air Quality (PPM)
 ## Circuit Diagram
 Please note: The NRF24L01 radio module should be connected to the adapter module (NRF24L01 adapter).
-You can see wiring diagramas in Arduino_Weather_Station.pdf
+Follow the wiring diagram in the Arduino_Weather_Station.pdf to connect the Arduino Uno, DHT22 sensor, MQ135 sensor, and NRF24L01 radio modules.
 ## Contact
 For any questions or suggestions, feel free to contact us:
 Email 1: kdianav2608@gmail.com